elsentjhung/elsentjhung.github.io/tutorial.md

 This section contains several concepts in mathematical methods that might be useful.

 #### 1.1.
-Fourier series, Fourier transform, and discrete Fourier transform
+Fourier series, Fourier transform, and fast Fourier transform

 Do you play a musical instrument? do you want to refresh your Python? do you want to learn Fourier transform?
-Then this juppyter notebook will teach you all of the above [sound wave and Fourier transform notebook].
+Then this jupyter notebook will teach you all of the above [sound wave and Fourier transform notebook].

 <img src="https://raw.githubusercontent.com/elsentjhung/elsentjhung.github.io/master/_figures/Fourier-transform.png" alt="drawing" width="800"/>